 What you need to know about gin

 First of all, it was a great success in England.
-Later, British sailors brought it to the tropics: it was used to hide the bitter taste of a malaria drug called quinine, dissolved in tonic water.
+Then, British sailors brought it to the tropics.
+There they used it to hide the bitter taste of the malaria drug called “quinine”, dissolved in tonic water.
 So the famous gin and tonic was born!

 Over the 270 years of gin history in London, cocktails have been formulated on the basis of London Dry Gin: with a little spice, cassia peel and pink pepper, with a citrus finish.